Tim Tebow

-Known for his outspoken Christian faith, Tebow became a cultural phenomenon with the 2011 Broncos.
-His propensity for kneeling on football fields led to his form of prayer receiving the neologism "Tebowing".

-Early years
+Early life

 Tebow was born in the Philippines to American parents.
 In the late 1960s, Tebow's parents – Pamela Elaine (née Pemberton) and Robert Ramsey Tebow II – met while attending the University of Florida.
 During that time, his mother was a freshman and his father was a sophomore.
 The couple married on June 12, 1971, before Pamela's graduation from the university.
 In 1985, the family moved to the Philippines where they served as Baptist missionaries and built a ministry.
 During the Tebows' stay, Pamela contracted amoebic dysentery and fell into a coma.
 While recovering, she discovered that she was pregnant.
 The medications used to treat Pamela caused a severe placental abruption.
 Doctors expected a stillbirth and recommended an abortion, which was illegal in the Philippines even in severe cases; the Tebows decided against it.
 On August 14, 1987, Pamela Tebow gave birth to Tim Tebow in Manila.
 When Tim was three years old, his family moved from the Philippines to Jacksonville, Florida.

 Tebow is the youngest of five children.
-He is of Belgian (Walloon) origin.
-His ancestor Andries Tebow sailed to America from Bruges in the 1680s.
+The Tebow family name is of Belgian (Walloon) origin.
+He is a descendant of Andries Tebow, who sailed to America from Bruges in the 1680s.
 He and his siblings were all homeschooled by their parents, who instilled the family's Christian beliefs.
 Tebow is dyslexic and believes in his uniqueness as a gift from God.
 He began his high school football career as a tight end for Trinity Christian Academy in Jacksonville.
 Before the 2003 season, he moved to nearby St. Johns County, making him eligible to play for the struggling football program at Allen D. Nease High School where he could play quarterback.
-He never actually enrolled at either school, however: his parents chose to home-school him.
+He never enrolled at either school, however: his parents chose to home-school him.
 Florida law allows homeschooled students to participate on the team of the local high school in the school district in which they live, and private schools such as Trinity Christian Academy are also allowed to let homeschooled students play on their teams.